jeanmlv/example4/README.md

 def values_equal(left: Any, right: Any) -> bool:
-    """Compare ARD cell values while treating 1 and 1.0 as equal.""" if is_missing(left) and is_missing(right):
+    """Compare values while treating numeric 1 and 1.0 as equal.""" if is_missing(left) and is_missing(right):
         return True
     if is_missing(left) or is_missing(right):
         return False